simonsedge/simonsedge/README.md

 so eventually enrolled in a 1-year academy and got a technical professional certificate in digital marketing and e-commerce management.

-at this time i was also getting more and more involved in understanding the crypto world, from a technical understanding to general dynamics and how to potentially profit from that inefficient and new industry - this would then gradually pay a lot as i became a bit more comfortable in numerous topics ranging from applied game theory in trading, market microstructure, financial design, systematic futures trading, 2nd and 3rd order derivative events, basic data analysis, etc.
+at this time i was also getting more and more involved in understanding the crypto world, from a technical understanding to general dynamics and how to potentially profit from that inefficient and new industry - this would then gradually pay a lot as i became a bit more comfortable in numerous topics ranging from applied game theory in trading, market microstructure, financial design, systematic futures trading, 2nd and 3rd order derivative events, basic data science, etc.

-right after the academy, still in college, got my first real job after some digital marketing freelancing work which included a part-time digital marketing bootcamp teacher position. so for that first job it was a remote digital marketing manager position in a singaporean VC-funded crypto company tackling web3 data infrastructure.
+right after the academy, still in college, got my first more "serious" job after some digital marketing freelancing work which included a part-time digital marketing bootcamp teacher position. so for that first job it was a remote digital marketing manager position in a singaporean VC-funded crypto company tackling web3 data infrastructure.

 at this point i realise there is no point in staying in my home country as i was getting paid remotely in crypto, therefore i hire an international tax law consulting firm and decided on an international structure that allowed me the most freedom, and treated me the best as a foreigner.